An interesting survey from Gallup, based on interviews and telephone conversations with 1,000 people in each country.

 I am also intrigued by the statements on the Paris climate accord, as well as joint efforts to counter a “Western” discourse that attempts to spread a “Hobbes’ style world view upon China and Russia,” distorting facts and hyping up “claims that China and Russia are self interested and have no regard for international orders and rules.”
 Indeed, they are quite clear that the China-Russia partnership underpins global strategic stability.

 This is the real story of geopolitics at the moment: the increasing rapprochement between China and Russia.
 I have seen this at first hand in my own way, but when the two countries that make up the vast bulk of the Eurasian landmass get together, it means something.
 Apart from the belt-road initiative, on which they are working closely, China has neatly stepped in to supply Russia with items banned through EU sanctions, and in September this year they will hold joint naval exercises in the South China Sea.
-Pictures like these don’t often appear in the corporate media, but Xi Jinping and Putin have been meeting frequently over the last few years:
+Pictures like these don’t often appear in the bourgeois media, but Xi Jinping and Putin have been meeting frequently over the last few years:

 In the process of writing a second article for the flagship Chinese newspaper, the People’s Daily (first article here), I am working my way through a journal called Marxist Studies in China.
 It’s published by the Institute of Marxism in the Chinese Academy of Social Sciences.
 Some articles leave, shall we say, a little to be desired and some are real gems.